Image

 High School and Middle School Performances and Clinics

-Registered high school and middle school ensembles will perform in scheduled time slots on Thursday and Friday (April 4 & 5) and then get feedback and work with festival clinicians.
-Performances and clinics will all take place in the Northern Center Ballrooms.
+Registered high school and middle school ensembles will perform in scheduled time slots on Thursday & Friday (March 20 & 21), and then get feedback and work with festival clinicians.
+Performances and clinics will all take place in Reynolds Recital Hall.

 Faculty Combo Performances/Clinics

-Ellen Rowe will be presenting educational performances/clinics with the NMU Faculty/Student Combo at 1:00pm on Thursday and Friday (April 4 & 5) in Reynolds Recital Hall.
+Matt Wilson will be presenting educational performances/clinics with the NMU Faculty/Student Combo at 1:00pm on both Thursday and Friday in Reynolds Recital Hall.
 These presentations are free and open to the public.

 Jam Session!

-The popular jam session for festival participants will be held from 5:30pm-6:45pm in the Hedgcock Atrium.
+The popular jam sessions for festival participants will be held from 5:15-6:45pm on both Thursday and Friday in the Hedgcock Atrium.
 Traditionally, jam sessions were the place where emerging jazz artists congregated to try out new ideas and work at perfecting the craft of improvisation.
 This session will be offered in that spirit, and will provide students an opportunity to practice improvisation and listen to others.

 Two Evening Concerts!